SandAgain/story-maker/readme.md

 # STORY MAKER

 ## Creating story
-A story consists of 'functions' functions are something that can happen in a story
+A story consists of 'functions'. functions are something that can happen in a story,
-It has a message, and options
+It has a message, and options.
-A story always starts with the start function
+A story always starts with the start function,
-The start function takes one boolean argument, this toggles if it should clear the console
+The start function takes one boolean argument, this toggles if it should clear the console.

 ```js
 const myStory = new story({